2103-team-mars/capstone/README.md

 ## Support

-For more support on the application or to reach out to the developers,
+For more support on the application you can reach out to the developers via GitHub.

-Now, you should be deployed!